Minneapolis city workers clear homeless encampment in the median of Franklin Avenue

 Police directed traffic as yellow-vested Regulatory Services workers used Bobcats to scoop up a crush of bicycles, clothes and furniture into dump trucks.
 They encountered no protesters, a contrast with the failed effort to clear another encampment on the Near North Side in March that led to a violent clash.

 The encampment at Franklin and Cedar had been growing since about July, said City Council Member Jamal Osman.
-Both streets are county roads, so despite constituents' daily complaints about sanitation and people wandering into traffic, the city couldn't evict without orders from the county.
+Both streets are county roads, so despite constituents' daily complaints about sanitation and people wandering into traffic, the city's attorneys opined that the city couldn't evict without orders from the county, according to Osman's office.

+County spokeswoman Carolyn Marinan disputed that the city needed the county's permission to close the encampment because even though the median is within the county's right of way, the county considered it a city-managed area.

+"The bottom line - camping is not allowed," she wrote in an email.
+"Minneapolis city ordinance, in particular, prohibits tents from being set up on public land."

 "It has really created a lot of health and safety concerns," Osman said Tuesday as he oversaw the cleanup.
 "There have been a few shots here.
 It's also dangerous for the residents, who go walking in on the freeway, right here on the roads."